 As hearing loss becomes more common, it becomes easier to break down the stigmas and misinformation surrounding hearing conditions.

 We’re More Comfortable with Technology

 Maybe you resisted your first pair of hearing aids because you were concerned they would be an obvious indication that you have a hearing condition.
 But these days, technology is so pervasive that hearing aids almost blend entirely in.
 No one notices them.
 In part that’s because hearing aids are smaller than ever and in most cases very discreet.
 There are even models that are designed to look like other types of devices.

 Hearing aids also often go unnoticed because these days, everyone has something in their ears.
 Technology itself is simply so pervasive (and personal) that no one bats an eyelash when you’ve got a tiny piece of helpful technology yourself.

 An Overdue Shift in Thinking

-The more we see hearing loss in the world, the less stigma there will be.
+The more we see hearing aids being proudly worn, the less stigma there will be.
 Now, of course, we want to prevent hearing loss in every way that’s possible.
 If we could find a way to reverse trends in youth hearing loss as we battle hearing loss stigma that would be ideal.